Fort Lauderdale Florida

 A bit of a quiet, but stern grump!

-Shows his displeasure by startling the gift shop staff when they annoy him by changing things.
+He shows his displeasure by startling the gift shop staff when they annoy him by changing things.

 The entity known as Pink, Ivy’s sister

-Is finally enjoying motherhood!
+She is finally enjoying motherhood!

 Her unseen presence has been noticed in the parlor. it is thought that Pink and her newest baby are together here.
-If she couldn’t have a live baby while on earth, she has this little baby in her after-life and can finally experience motherhood at The Stranahan House.
+If she couldn’t have a live baby while on earth, she has this little baby in her afterlife and can finally experience motherhood at The Stranahan House.
 She also yearns to get back at her unfaithful husband.

 Two bright orbs travel around together in the parlor.

-In a parlor seance, led by John Marc Carr, leader of South East Florida Ghost Research, Pink came forward, and in EVPs, cheerfully announced her presence and asked where Clark was.
+In a parlor seance, led by John Marc Carr, leader of South East Florida Ghost Research, Pink came forward, and in EVPs, she cheerfully announced her presence and asked where Clark was.
 Clark was the name of the Fort Lauderdale Sheriff.

 The entity known as Albert